retronym/jzy3d-demo/README.md

 Then you can run the Java code samples provided by JZY3D.

+These samples will be converted to Scala shortly.
+Note that you can't run more than one sample from a single SBT session, as the native code loading mechanism in SBT doesn't allow for this.

 ```
 $ sbt run
 [info] Loading global plugins from /Users/jason/.sbt/plugins